treavorj/zerolog/README.md

 ### Field duplication

-Note that zerolog does no de-duplication of fields.
+Note that zerolog does no de-duplication of fields by default.
 Using the same key multiple times creates multiple keys in final JSON:

 ```go
 logger := zerolog.New(os.Stderr).With().Timestamp().Logger()